FREE Drive- Thru COVID-19 Testing is available Monday-Friday in Fort Collins, Loveland & Estes Park:

 Program dedicated to helping Colorado’s youth who might be struggling with anxiety, depression, frustration, or just want to talk to someone.

-Our community’s case numbers are beginning to decline after our recent COVID-19 surge, however, the new Omicron variant is on the horizon.
-Join us for the next 1 hour Q/A session on Thursday, January 27 at 2 p.m for an update on COVID-19 in Larimer County and to learn about any changes that may impact your business.
+Our community is experiencing an increased number of COVID-19 cases and we have a mask order in Larimer County.
+Join us for the next 1 hour session on Thursday, November 18 at 2 p.m for an update on COVID-19 in Larimer County and to learn how these changes impact your business.

 This fund provides loans that help small to medium-sized Colorado businesses negatively impacted by the COVID-19 pandemic.
 These loans range from $5,000 to $750,000.
 The loans are intended to provide startup and working capital that will help create and retain jobs across Colorado.